53rg3/quickview/readme.md

 # QuickView

-Quickview lets you search through multiple Markdown files in a fast way.
+Quickview lets you search through multiple Markdown files in a fast way, conveniently rendering them in the browser as HTML.
 This is useful when you have many

 - Links
 - Code snippets